 Metals currently or recently being mined commercially include silver, lead, copper, and gold.
 Industrial minerals produced include phosphate rock, sand and gravel, cement, crushed stone, limestone, pumice, dimension stone, zeolites, industrial garnet, gemstones, feldspar, and perlite.
 Mines and quarries provide important jobs to many rural counties.
 Urban growth, and infrastructure development and maintenance, has increased demand for materials such as cement, sand, and gravel from suitable aggregate sources.
 Recreational prospecting for precious and semi-precious metals and gemstones is a popular outdoor pastime in Idaho; gem shops and outfitters can be found throughout the state.

-Annual reviews--ADD LINK-- of Idaho mining provide basic information used by the exploration industry, product buyers and suppliers, and regulatory, scientific and environmental organizations, as well as private citizens.
+Annual reviews of Idaho mining provide basic information used by the exploration industry, product buyers and suppliers, and regulatory, scientific and environmental organizations, as well as private citizens.

 Historically, the Survey's Mines and Prospects database and web application is the standard starting place for anyone looking for minerals in Idaho.
 Both prospectors and modern exploration geologists also use geologic maps and studies, such as those published by the Idaho Geological Survey and other agencies.
 Mineral resources are not randomly distributed, rather different types of mineral resources are localized in specific geologic and structural settings.